Stan Fine: King Features

-Before moving to Florida, Fine's studio was at 125 Montgomery Avenue in Bala Cynwyd, Pennsylvania, where he lived with his wife, the former Renee Fox.
+Before moving to Florida, Fine's studio was at 125 Montgomery Avenue in Bala Cynwyd, Pennsylvania, where he lived with his wife, the former Irene Fox.
 Between sessions at the drawing board, Fine found time for his hobbies, woodworking, golf and reinventing himself as a cartoonist.

 Fine used the services of several gagwriters, including Terry Wampler.
 In later years, Fine's most prolific work appeared in the pages of several men's magazines, most notably Hustler.
 The days of old school cartoonists had passed and Fine found a new home in the "adult" market - Hustler in particular, where the perfect medium came into play with Fine regularly drawing single page cartoons depicting (among other things) devious little kids, a far cry from the familial tapestry woven into Hazel.
-Many of his associates knew in actuality they were references to his estranged son, one Stan would internally struggle with during his final years in Florida.
+Many of his associates knew in actuality they were references to his estranged son whom Stan wrote an angst-laden letter to in 1982, an internal struggle in which Stan battled during his final years in Florida.
 The other side of Stan's iconic humor was found in Wampler's contributions, acknowledged in one National Enquirer cartoon showing kids in Halloween costumes, outside a darkened house, saying, "We know you're in there, Mr. Wampler, so turn on the light and come out with your hands full."